gichigi/egotrip/BRAND_VOICE.md

 - ❌ "sophisticatedly sophisticated selections" - Awkward repetition
 - ❌ "premium premium experiences" - Unnecessary emphasis

+### **Illogical Statements**
+- ❌ "weather is non-negotiable" - You can't negotiate with weather; this makes no logical sense
+- ❌ "weather that meets your standards" - Weather doesn't "meet" standards; it simply exists
+- ❌ "atmospheric conditions that understand your needs" - Weather doesn't have understanding or needs

 **Why these are bad:** They sound forced, don't add clarity, and make the copy feel artificial rather than naturally sophisticated.
+Illogical statements break the sophisticated tone by being nonsensical.

 ## Brand Voice Examples